kingluddite/web-dev-notes/frontend/react/wesbos/230n-react-4-beginners/06-create-app-layout.md

     - Lineup
     - Roster

-#### Use React in Dev Tools to see the App, Header, Lineup and Roster Components
+#### Use React in Dev Tools
+* To see:
+    - The App
+    - Header
+    - Lineup
+    - Roster Components